-This post contains audio for natural English listening practice.
+This post contains audio Improve English listening.
 It talks about my quarantine here in Japan with lots of new vocabulary to learn.

 - Below you will find an audio player so you can listen to the post and improve your English listening skills.

 - Definitions for all the words from the story in bold blue text are also listed at the bottom of this post.

 Improve English listening QUARANTINE

 The Japanese prime Minister has extended the quarantine until the end of May.